Post-genocide peacebuilding & development

 Mandatory Orientation Session

-ALL Winter project participants are required to attend a mandatory orientation session held in early October.
+All Winter project participants are required to attend a mandatory orientation session held in November.
 Email reminders will be sent to participants.
 Participants will meet other project members, receive important paperwork, and discuss requirements and goals of Immersion Projects.

 Medical Evacuation and Repatriation Insurance